Siddharth-2954/summerinternship2024_D23IT177/README.md

     * ProductCard.jsx contains product Id which redirct to the product current status.
     * Were user can add the product to cart.
     * This is the progress made for the day.

+#### ╰┈➤ Day 6 : Documenting and debugging day
+ * **Task :**
+    *  Document the progress made during the week.
+    * Summarize key achievements, challenges, and lessons learned.
+    * Debugged the login and signup page more user friendly.